nopnop2002/ESP8266-UART-to-UART-Bridge/README.md

 GPIO13(RXD)   --- TX
 ```
 The boot message does not reach RX port of other side.
-However, since GPIO15 is a pin that determines the boot mode, ESP8266 does not start.
+However, since GPIO15 is the pin that determines the boot mode, the ESP8266 may not start.
-__This method cannot be used.__
+__This method is not recommended.__

 ### Add a circuit
 If the following circuit is added, All messages does not reach RX port of the other side.